HerrSchwarz/compose-validate/README.md

 [![codecov](https://codecov.io/gh/HerrSchwarz/compose-validate/branch/develop/graph/badge.svg)](https://codecov.io/gh/HerrSchwarz/compose-validate)

-Ever found yourself write a bunch of docker-compose files, ending up with hundreds of lines of compose config?
+Ever found yourself write a bunch of docker-compose files, ending up with hundreds of lines of compose config for each environment?
 And you do not know, if the config is still doing, what it is supposed to do?
 No possibility to unit test the config? compose-validate can help a little.
 Compose-validate can be used to validate docker compose files against a given rule set.
 You can check:

 - if some services exist
 - if these services are connected to some networks
 - if the network_mode is set to a certain value
 - and if there are certain labels present on these services

+## Complexity

+Let's do the math.
+We assume, a project has:

+- 15 Services (five micro-services, mysql, registrator, swarm-agent, swarm-master, consul, consul-template, heka, elasticsearch, kibana, curator)
+- each Service has a compose file with 20 lines
+- we have five environments:
+  - local (for development)
+  - continous integration
+  - test (internal tests)
+  - stage (external tests
+  - live
+- there are specific diferences between the environments (e.g. sizing)

+There would be 15*20*5=1500 lines of compose config.
+And projects can easily be bigger.

 ## validation rules